dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 Set up the PowerPath for Linux as follows:

 - All the nodes must have the PowerPath package installed .
-Download the PowerPath archive for the environment from [Dell EMC Online Support](https://www.dell.com/support/home/en-in/product-support/product/powerpath-for-linux/drivers).
+Download the PowerPath archive for the environment from [Dell Online Support](https://www.dell.com/support/home/en-in/product-support/product/powerpath-for-linux/drivers).
-- Untar the PowerPath archive, Copy the RPM package into a temporary folder and Install PowerPath using `rpm -ivh DellEMCPower.LINUX-<version>-<build>.<platform>.x86_64.rpm`
+- `Untar` the PowerPath archive, Copy the RPM package into a temporary folder and Install PowerPath using `rpm -ivh DellEMCPower.LINUX-<version>-<build>.<platform>.x86_64.rpm`
 - Start the PowerPath service using `systemctl start PowerPath`

 ### (Optional) Volume Snapshot Requirements